Need to Know:

 How did this get made?
 Will it last?

-MusicAlaska is part of the Alaska Independent Musicians’ Initiative (AKIMI) and the Northern Culture Exchange, which are graciously supported by the Atwood Foundation, the Alaska State Council for the Arts, the Municipality of Anchorage, and more, along with direct donations from supporters.
+MusicAlaska, originally the Alaska Independent Musicians’ Initiative (AKIMI), is graciously supported by the Atwood Foundation, the Alaska State Council for the Arts, the Municipality of Anchorage, Juneau Arts & Humanities Council, the Block Foundation, and more, along with direct donations from musicians and music lovers.

 The two largest and oldest digital music distribution services are Tunecore and CDBaby.
 There are many smaller businesses, like Distrokid, Landr, Ditto, and more — though as you choose one, remember that the company distributing your music may be doing so for decades, so you’ll want to trust them to be around for a long time.
+Investigate any distributor before committing.

-Here’s a guide to the different kinds of royalties involved and a comparison of some of the major services.
+Then sign up for the service, follow their steps for distribution, and plan to be in relationship with that company for a LONG time.
+They interface with streaming platforms to get your music placed, and if there are disputes, they manage them.Here’s a guide to the different kinds of royalties involved in releasing music, plus a comparison of some of the major services.
 Here’s some useful advice to help you determine whether you need a music publisher or if you can simply be your own music publisher.